 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.21 April 2016 Back to results
+They are based on our understanding of legislation at the date of publication.21 April 2016 Back to results

 Pension earmarking (also known as pension attachment) was introduced as an option for divorcing couples in July 1996 in England and Wales, and in August 1996 in Scotland and Northern Ireland.